MicrosoftDocs/powerapps-docs/articles/data-platform-interactive-excel.md

 **Note**: If your Azure Active Directory (AAD) tenant is configured to use Active Directory Federation Services (ADFS) then you need to have to ensure that the May 2016 update has been applied so the Excel Add-in can facilitate sign-in correctly.

 ## Open entity data in Excel

-1. In your web browser, open the [PowerApps portal](http://web.powerapps.com) and sign in.
+1. In your web browser, open the [powerapps.com](https://web.powerapps.com) and sign in.
 1. In the left navigation pane, click or tap **Manage > Entities**.
 All of the entities will be shown.
 1. Click the actions menu **"..."** to the right of the desired Entity
 1. Click **Open in Excel** and open the workbook that is provided.
 The generated workbook has binding information for the desired entity, a pointer to your environment, and a pointer to the PowerApps Excel Add-in.